New Technology Train: Electronic strip maps

 The R142s, R142As, R143s, and R188s feature electronic "strip maps."
-These maps utilize a total of 63 amber LED lights, numbered 001–063, to display stops, with a plastic card on top showing the route, stations, and transfers.
-A light will flash when a stop is being approached, and while idle at that stop.
-Lights turned off to indicate a stop already reached, or a part of the route not serviced on that particular trip.
+These maps utilize a total of 64 amber LED lights, numbered 00–63, to display stops, with a plastic card on top showing the route, stations, and transfers.
+A light will flash when a stop is being approached, and idle while at that stop.
+Lights turned off indicate a stop already reached, or a part of the route not serviced on that particular trip.
 LED arrows at either end of the map indicate the direction of service.

 Electronic strip maps were first tested on the R110A and R110B in the 1990s.
 While an upgrade from static route maps, most of the strip maps can only facilitate one service and must be turned off when a train is used on another route.
 This problem is common on the 2 and 5 trains, which both use R142 cars based from the East 180th Street and 239th Street yards and have large amounts of route overlap on the IRT White Plains Road, Eastern Parkway, and Nostrand Avenue lines.
 The problem is also seen occasionally on the J/Z and L trains, which use R143 cars from the East New York yard that is shared by all three services.
 To solve this problem, the MTA began replacing the individual strip maps for cars assigned to these routes in 2016, with combined strip maps showing both services; the R143s would later be retrofitted with strip maps that also show all stops used by all three services beginning in late 2019.